Food allergies have become increasingly common among kids, and peanuts are one of the main culprits.

 But research suggests that new treatments may be on the horizon.

-An ongoing clinical trial on using wearable skin patches to treat peanut allergies in children has shown promising results.
+An ongoing on using wearable skin patches to treat peanut allergies in children has shown promising results.

 Results from the first year of the trial were recently published in the Journal of Allergy and Clinical Immunology.